Feliix42/python-solutions/README.md

 In this the repository where you can look up your solutions of the python course.

-The exercises could be found [here](http://fsr.github.io/python-lessons/).
+The exercises can be found [here](http://fsr.github.io/python-lessons/).
 If an exercise is ~~stroke out~~ a solution is not available yet.

 # Solutions: